NEW MEXICO JUNIOR COLLEGE

 Reading Responses: There will be 5 reading responses.
 A required length of 400-500 words, the response should be a well-thought reply to a posted question.
 Grammar and sentence structure factor as heavily as content.
 Parenthetical citations are required.
 This includes citing either the text itself, or an outside, scholarly source.

-Reading Exams: There will be 5 reading quizzes.
+Reading Exams: There will be 5 reading exams.
 Short essay, multiple choice, and T/F.

 Discussion Board: There will be 10 discussion boards.
 A required length of 250 words, the discussions will be an original posting covering the week’s readings.
 In addition to your own posting, you must respond to at least two posting created by your classmates.
 Please make your reply to someone else’s post more than, “I agree,” or “I disagree.”
 Elaborate, expand, explain your answer.
 Your response to your classmates is part of your grade.
 Parenthetical citations are required.
 This includes citing either the text itself, or an outside, scholarly source.